Tania Li

 Tania Murray Li is a Professor of Anthropology at the University of Toronto who is known for her work on labour, capitalism, development, politics and indigeneity with a particular focus on Indonesia.
-She is an elected member of the Royal Society of Canada.
+She is an elected member of the Royal Society of Canada, and an Officer of the Order of Canada.

 Education and career

 Li has a B.A.
 (1981) and a Ph.D.
 (1987) from Cambridge University.
-After her Ph.D.
-Li moved to Dalhousie University where she reached the level of professor in 2002.
-In 2004 she moved to the University of Toronto where, in 2020, she was professor and tier one Canada Research Chair.
+After her Ph.D., Li moved to Dalhousie University where she initially worked on a development project in Indonesia.
+After post-Doctoral research on Indonesia, Li began teaching at Dalhousie University in 1992, and in 2002 was appointed professor in the Department of Sociology and Social Anthropology.
+In 2004 she moved to the University of Toronto as Professor in the Department of Anthropology.
+From 2004 - 2018, Li was Canada Research Chair (Tier 1) in the Cultural and Political Economy of Asia.

+She was appointed to the Order of Canada in 2024, with the rank of Officer.